Fernando Sánchez Campos: Political career

-Fernando Felipe Sánchez Campos has worked in the public sector as a diplomat, representing the Republic of Costa Rica as an Ambassador to the Holy See (the Vatican), the Sovereign Order of Malta, and as a Permanent Representative to the United Nations Rome-based agencies (the Food and Agricultural Organization—FAO—, the International Fund for Agricultural Development—IFAD—, and the World Food Program—WFP—).
-Additionally, he was elected as a deputy to the Legislative Assembly through popular vote and served as the president of several central legislative commissions, including the Permanent Commission for Social Welfare Affairs and the Special Permanent Commission on Foreign Affairs and International Trade.
+Fernando Felipe Sánchez Campos has worked in the public sector as a diplomat, representing the Republic of Costa Rica as Ambassador to the Holy See (The Vatican), to the Sovereign Order of Malta, and as Permanent Representative to the United Nations Rome-based agencies (Food and Agriculture Organization (FAO), International Fund for Agricultural Development (IFAD), and the World Food Programme (WFP)).
+He was elected by popular vote as a deputy to the Legislative Assembly, where he served chairing several central legislative commissions such as: the Permanent Commission for Social Welfare Affairs and the Special Permanent Commission on Foreign Affairs and International Trade.